dart-lang/site-www/src/tools/pub/automated-publishing.md

 The `gcloud auth print-identity-token` creates an OIDC `id_token` impersonating the specified service account.
 This `id_token` is signed by Google, with a signature that expires within 1 hour.
-The _audiences_ parameters lets pub.dev know that it is the intended recipient of the token.
-The `--include-email` option is necessary for pub.dev to be able to recognize the service account.
+The _audiences_ parameter lets pub.dev know that it is the intended recipient of the token.
+The `--include-email` option is necessary for pub.dev to recognize the service account.

-Once the `id_token` is created it is written to a file that resides in a _volume_, this mechanism is used to [pass data between steps][16].
+Once the `id_token` is created, it's written to a file that resides in a _volume_; this mechanism is used to [pass data between steps][16].
 Don't store the token in `/workspace`.
 Since `/workspace` is where the repository from which you wish to publish is checked out.
-Not using `/workspace` for storing the token, reduces the risk that you accidentally include it in your package when publishing.
+Not using `/workspace` for storing the token reduces the risk that you accidentally include it in your package when publishing.

 ### Creating a Cloud Build trigger

-With service accounts configured and a `cloudbuild.yaml` file in the repository we can create a _Cloud Build Trigger_ using the [console.cloud.google.com][28] dashboard.
+With service accounts configured and a `cloudbuild.yaml` file in the repository you can create a _Cloud Build Trigger_ using the [console.cloud.google.com][28] dashboard.
 To create a build trigger, you need to connect to a _source repository_ and specify which events should trigger a build.
 You can use [GitHub][18],